Privacy and Security for Everyone, Anytime, Anywhere

-Taslima Akter is a fourth-year PhD student in the School of Informatics, Computing, and Engineering at Indiana University Bloomington.
+Taslima Akter is a PhD candidate in the School of Informatics, Computing, and Engineering at Indiana University Bloomington, advised by Dr. Apu Kapadia.
 Her research focuses on understanding the privacy risks and concerns of people with visual impairments and bystanders with camera-based assistive technology designed for people with visual impairments.
 In her dissertation, she is working towards designing privacy-aware assistive systems for people with visual impairments.

 Roberto Hoyle is an Assistant Professor of Computer Science at Oberlin College.
 His research focuses on extending the benefits of security and privacy to underserved populations that may not benefit from the same privacy protection settings as the general population.
 He has investigated privacy needs and preferences of children in foster care, transgender activists, and people with a visual impairment, and how current technology, such as egocentric cameras, could be used to protect privacy.

 Abigail Marsh is an Assistant Professor of Computer Science at Macalester College, where their research focuses on the usable privacy concerns of situations where multiple stakeholders have access to one account or device, including familial and romantic relationships, older adults and their caretakers, and many other groups.
 They additionally research privacy and security concerns introduced by assistive technology.